ubccr/casc-images/README.md

 	[-f | --file] Tab delimited member file
 	[-s | --skip] Number of lines to skip (default 1)
 	[-t | --truncate ] Truncate the members table before adding new members

-(6) Dump the member list from the database and update it in form.js.
-It is currently hardcoded in html/js/form.js.

-	mysql -B -u casc -p -e "SELECT concat('[', member_id, ', ''', name, ', ', coalesce(organization, city),'''],')  FROM members;" casc